 Warby Parker Inc. (WRBY) is set to debut as a public company via a direct listing on September 29.
-For its last round of funding, the firm fetched a roughly \$3 billion valuation, which would earn it our Very Unattractive rating.
+For its last round of funding, the firm fetched a roughly \$3 billion valuation.
+At this valuation the stock earns our Very Unattractive rating.

 At first glance, it may seem like Warby Parker is a profitable company, given its well-known brand and early entrance into the ecommerce eyewear space, but we urge investors to see through this optical illusion, as the company's fundamentals are headed the wrong direction.

 With an expected valuation of \$3 billion, we don't think investors should expect to make any money in this stock.

 We believe the stock is worth as little as ~\$600 million.
-A \$3 billion valuation implies that Warby Parker will achieve some very optimistic milestones, including reversing a downward trend in profits, growing revenue by more than 600%, and generating more revenue than the current evewear market leader.
-Vision Source.
+A \$3 billion valuation implies that Warby Parker will achieve some very optimistic milestones, including reversing a downward trend in profits, growing revenue by more than 600%, and generating more revenue than the current eyewear market leader, Vision Source.